 How to leave a legacy to All Saints’ Church

 You would be well advised, as a first step, to see your solicitor.
 He or she will ensure that your Will is properly drawn up and legally binding, giving you peace of mind and saving your family unnecessary stress.
 He or she may also help to advise you on your financial situation and the effect of any proposed gifts on your likely Inheritance Tax position.
-Any legacy to the All Saints’ Church Restoration Fund would be free of Inheritance Tax if it is routed via the Boughton Aluph and Eastwell PCC, which is recognised as a charity by HMRC (no. EW80789).
+Any legacy to the All Saints’ Church Endowment Fund would be free of Inheritance Tax if it is routed via the Boughton Aluph and Eastwell PCC, which is recognised as a charity by HMRC (no. EW80789).

 If you decide to include a reference to All Saints’ in your Will, you may find the forms of wording suggested here helpful when you see your solicitor.
 He or she will be able to advise you on the final wording.